 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-Not applicable.

-What is the minimum share of socially sustainable investments?
 Not applicable as the Product does not commit to invest in sustainable investments.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?